Ground State Energy of Dilute Fermi Gases in 1D: Main Results

 We denote by $P_S$ is the projection onto the symmetric subspace $\C^{2J+1}\vee \C^{2J+1}$, while $P_A$ is the projection onto the antisymmetric subspace $\C^{2J+1}\wedge \C^{2J+1}$.
 We will add indices $i,j$ to indicate the spin projection is acting on particles $i$ and $j$, e.g.\ $P_A^{i,j}$.
 The even and odd-wave scattering lengths $a_e$ and $a_o$ were mentioned in \eqref{dyson1} and \eqref{dyson2} (see \cite[Lemma 2 and Appendix A]{agerskov2022ground} for a precise definition, and Definition \ref{DefinitionScatteringLengthMatrix} below for a more general definition in the case of matrix-valued potentials).

-\begin{theorem}[Main result for fermions] Let $v$ be a radial, repulsive interaction compactly supported in $[-R_0,R_0]$, with $a_e$ and $a_o$ its even and odd wave scattering lengths.
-Consider a spin-$J$ Fermi gas with energy functional \eqref{functional} and domain \eqref{domainfermions} restricted by any local boundary condition.
+\begin{theorem}[Main result for fermions] Let $v$ be an even, repulsive (i.e.\ positive) interaction compactly supported in $[-R_0,R_0]$, with $a_e$ and $a_o$ its even and odd wave scattering lengths.
+Consider a spin-$J$ Fermi gas with energy functional \eqref{functional} and domain \eqref{domainfermions} restricted by any Robin boundary condition.
 Let $\rho=N/L$.
 Then, for $\rho|a_e|$, $\rho a_o$ and $\rho R_0$ sufficiently small, the ground state energy $E_{J}(N,L)$ satisfies

-where $\epsilon^{\textnormal{LS}}_J$ is the minimal energy per site of the spin-$J$ Lai--Sutherland model, i.e. the minimal expectation value of \footnote{ We can assume periodic boundary conditions for the spin chain, but it does not matter for the theorem: other boundary conditions change $\epsilon^{\textnormal{LS}}_J$ by at most $N^{-1}$, which can be absorbed in the error.}
+where $\epsilon^{\textnormal{LS}}_J$ is the minimal energy per site of the spin-$J$ Lai--Sutherland model, i.e. the minimal expectation value of \footnote{ We can assume periodic boundary conditions for the spin chain, but it does not matter for the theorem: other boundary conditions change $\epsilon^{\textnormal{LS}}_J$ by at most $N^{-1}$, which can be absorbed in the error term.}

 \end{theorem}

 The theorem follows from an upper bound proved for Dirichlet boundary conditions (Corollary \ref{TheoremUpperBound2}, stated and proved in Section \ref{secupperbound}) and a lower bound proved for Neumann boundary conditions (Theorem \ref{TheoremLowerBoundSpin} in Section \ref{seclowerbound}).
 The upper bound is a corollary of a more general result that also covers matrix-valued potentials (Theorem \ref{TheoremUpperBoundSpinJFermi} in Section \ref{secupperbound}), which has the advantage that it allows us to disprove a conjecture by Girardeau (see Section \ref{resultsLLH}).
 The lower bound is only proved for scalar potentials.